Seagate/cortx-s3server/github-process-readme.md

 4) https://guides.github.com/activities/hello-world/

-3) Using fork branch of master repository:
+3) Using fork branch of github repository:

     1) Create Personal Access Token on individual user
 a) Go to your GitHub Settings -> Developer settings -> Personal access tokens